Best Stick Vacuums of 2022

 Shark Apex DuoClean Corded ZS362

 CR’s take: The Shark Apex DuoClean aces all of CR’s cleaning tests, including earning an Excellent rating on our difficult carpet test.
 The DuoClean powerhead includes a bristle roller and a soft roller, so you can easily move from floor to carpet and back again.
 And this machine cleans itself by automatically clearing hair from the brush roll.
 The little vac is easy to maneuver under furniture, and it has LED lights.
 The dustbin pops in and out with ease and, unlike some other stick vacs, this one stands on its own, making it easier to store.
-In our member survey, Shark corded sticks rate Excellent for both predicted reliability and owner satisfaction.
+In our member survey, Shark corded sticks earned Excellent ratings for predicted reliability and owner satisfaction.

 Shark Vertex Ultralight HZ2002